Will the new London bike share program be perfect? Probably not. But at least you all have the courage and wisdom to try.

 Cycling is great exercise.
 The only thing that gets exercised while I'm driving is the seedier side of my vocabulary.

 Cycling is also fun.
 This is obviously a matter of opinion but I personally find bike riding fun.
-Lest you think I am anti-car (I'm not - I am anti-traffic and pro-alternative transportation), I also find driving fun and have a suggestion for others who enjoy it as well.
+Lest you think I am anti-car (I'm not - I am anti-traffic and pro-alternative transportation), I also find driving fun and have a suggestion for others who enjoy it as well or people who enjoy riding a scooter and so on.
 If you visit the U.S. and get a chance to take the Skip Barber Racing Course, do it.
 You will not be sorry.

 Cycling is cheaper than driving.
 Cost of purchase, maintenance and fuel aside (all cheaper for bikes than cars), parking costs for cars in NYC are astronomical.
 I assume the same is true in London.